-Tyne and Wear Metro trains cancelled after cable theft
+Tyne and Wear Metro trains disrupted after cable theft

 - Published

-Train services in part of the North East have been cancelled after further cable thefts.
+Train services in part of the North East have been disrupted after a further cable theft was reported.

-Tyne and Wear Metro is not operating in either direction between Pelaw and South Shields.
+Tyne and Wear Metro had to be suspended in both directions between Pelaw and South Shields at about 05:00 BST on Friday.

-Metro operator Nexus said the theft happened in the Jarrow area and emergency repairs were taking place on Friday.
+Metro operator Nexus said the theft happened in the Jarrow area, but services had since resumed.

-Tickets are being accepted on Go North East services 26 and 27.
+Trains will be subject to delays and tickets are still being accepted on local buses, Nexus said.

-It comes after a string of cable thefts took part of the network offline earlier this year, with services were disrupted in North Tyneside and Newcastle.
+It is the latest in a spate of cable thefts that have taken parts of the network offline this year, with services previously disrupted in North Tyneside and Newcastle.

-It prompted Nexus to offer a £1,000 reward to help identify those responsible for the disruption.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.